Seven Ways To Feel More Confident And Less Awkward In Social Situations

 Whether you have social anxiety or not, there are several different strategies you can try to feel more at ease in social settings.
 These tips can help increase your confidence when it comes to situations like going on a date, attending a party or event, or otherwise interacting with people you don’t know or don’t know well.

-Preparation can be an effective way to help manage nervousness before a social event.
+Preparation can be an effective way to help manage nervousness before a social event and build confidence.
 Learning as many details as possible about the event that has you feeling uneasy or anxious can often provide some peace of mind.
-When you’re familiar with the details of what to expect before you even arrive, you may be able to plan ahead and feel more prepare about what’s to come.
+When you're familiar with the details of what to expect before you even arrive, you may be able to plan ahead and feel more prepared for what's to come, ultimately improving your self belief.

-For example, let’s say you’re going to a friend’s birthday party.
-First, you could ask your friend who all is invited so you won’t be left feeling awkward trying to remember the name of someone you met before, or so you can gravitate toward the people you already know first.
-You could also look up the details of the venue beforehand so you know where it is, what the parking situation is like, what kind of food will be on the menu, etc. You could even find out from your friend or other guests what they’ll be wearing so you can choose your outfit well in advance and feel comfortable in the clothes you choose.
-In other words, putting in a bit of work beforehand may help calm your fears of the unknown and feel more confident going into the situation.
+For example, let's say you're going to a friend's birthday party.
+First, you could ask your friend who all is invited so you won't be left feeling awkward trying to remember the name of someone you met before, or so you can gravitate toward the people you already know first.
+You could also look up the details of the venue beforehand so you know where it is, what the parking situation is like, what kind of food will be on the menu, etc. You could even find out from your friend or other guests what they'll be wearing so you can choose your outfit well in advance and feel comfortable in the clothes you choose.
+In other words, putting in a bit of work beforehand may help calm your fears of the unknown, engage in positive thinking, and feel more confident going into the situation.

-We all know that we can’t prepare for every possible eventuality ahead of time.
-The best way to cope with the natural level of uncertainty that’s baked into essentially every human interaction is to expect it.
-Know that there may be some aspects of the situation that you didn’t (and likely couldn’t) predict, and try to embrace the fact that you can’t control each one.
+We all know that we can't prepare for every possible eventuality ahead of time.
+The best way to cope with the natural level of uncertainty that's baked into essentially every human interaction is to expect it and practice self acceptance.
+Know that there may be some aspects of the situation that you didn't (and likely couldn't) predict, and try to embrace the fact that you can't control each one.